CIGIE Fellows Program

 - Nomination Requirements

-Matching a nominee with an interagency fellowship assignment involves several steps requiring coordination between the home and host OIGs, and Fellows Program (FP) Office.
+Matching a nominee with a fellowship assignment involves several steps requiring coordination between the home and host OIGs, and CIGIE Fellows Program CFP Management Team.

-Upon being nominated, employees will rank, in order of preference the top 3 available assignments they qualify for.
-Some assignments may have special qualification requirements such as security clearances, medical requirements, etc. An OIG employee’s nomination to the Fellowship program by their home OIG does not guarantee placement in any particular interagency assignment.
+Upon being nominated, employees will rank, in order of preference the top 5 available assignments they qualify for.
+Some assignments may have special qualification requirements such as security clearances, medical requirements, etc. An OIG employee’s nomination to the Fellowship program by their home OIG does not guarantee placement in any particular fellowship assignment.
 Adapting to change and mobility within and between agencies are desirable senior executive attributes.
-OIG employees accepting a nomination into the FP are expected to accept an interagency assignment offered by a hosting OIG.
+OIG employees accepting a nomination into the CFP are expected to accept a fellowship assignment offered by a hosting OIG.

-Hosting OIGs will review all Fellowship nominee packets, conduct interviews as necessary and tender placement offers through the FP office to the nominee’s Home OIG.
+Hosting OIGs will review all Fellowship nominee packets, conduct interviews as necessary and tender placement offers through the CFP management team to the nominee’s Home OIG.
 Hosting OIGs will have final discretion on accepting or rejecting any particular nominee.
-The FP office will, through due diligence, attempt to facilitate the placement of all nominees into an interagency assignment taking into consideration, to the extent practical, the nominees stated preferences.
+The CFP Management Team will, through due diligence, attempt to facilitate the placement of all nominees into an assignment taking into consideration, to the extent practical, the nominees stated preferences.

 Home OIG Program Liaison:

-- Direct each nominee to view current fellowship opportunities at the FP’s “Fellow Opportunities” webpage (to be provided later) and rank in order of preference their top 5.
+- Direct each nominee to view current fellowship opportunities at the CFP’s “Fellow Opportunities” webpage (to be provided later) and rank in order of preference their top 5.

-- Submit each nominee’s statement of interest, resume, and other supporting documentation (if required) to the FP Office.
+- Submit each nominee’s statement of interest, resume, and other supporting documentation (if required) to the CFP Management Team.

 - Coordinate with the Host OIG Program Liaisons throughout the entire matching process to set up interviews when requested by the Hosting OIG.